A unifying approach to diffusive transport in annealed heterogeneous media: Conclusion

-To conclude, we proposed randomly modulated Gaussian processes as a general model of diffusion in heterogeneous media driven by temperature fluctuations.
+To conclude, we proposed randomly modulated Gaussian processes as a general model of diffusion in {\clr annealed} heterogeneous media driven by temperature fluctuations.
 This approach unifies a broad class of anomalous and/or non-Gaussian diffusion.
 The related models are characterized up to their fourth moment by the knowledge of three statistical quantities: the covariance matrix $C$ determining first-order correlations, the expectation of random modulations, and their covariance.
-Our representation clarifies the relationships among different physical models and explains why they share some statistical properties and not others.
-The RMGP model in Eq.~(\ref{eq:LJE_def}) can be viewed as a discrete version of the integral representation of the continuous stochastic process
+Our representation clarifies the relationships among different models and explains why they share some statistical properties and not others. {\clr We also obtain the characteristic function of correlated L\'evy flights and their codifference.} The RMGP model in Eq.~(\ref{eq:LJE_def}) can be viewed as a discrete version of the integral representation of the continuous in time stochastic process